Reporting Concerns (Whistleblowing)

 The Office of the Police and Crime Commissioner (OPCC) adheres to Section 43B of the Employment Rights Act 1996 and actively encourage a qualifying disclosures (ie, “whistle-blowing” of incidents) culture for all employees.
 It is the responsibility of all staff members to ensure that they report any concern or issue that they may have.
-Where any concern or incident is mentioned in confidence, the Acting Police and Crime Commissioner or the Chief Executive Officer will, where possible, ensure that the confidence is maintained.
+Where any concern or incident is mentioned in confidence, the Police and Crime Commissioner or the Chief Executive Officer will, where possible, ensure that confidence is maintained.
 Qualifying disclosures may include, but are not limited to, the following:

 - Illegal conduct

 - Sexual, physical, psychological abuse, harassment or bullying